hadleym/indy-sdk/doc/getting-started/getting-started.md

 **Faber, Acme, Thrift and Government should now establish a Connection with the Steward.**

 Each connection is actually a pair of Pairwise-Unique Identifiers (DIDs).
-The one DID is owned by one party to the connection and the second by another.
+One DID is owned by one party of the connection and the second by another.

-Both parties know both DIDs and understand what connection this pair describes.
+Both parties know both DIDs and understand which connection this pair describes.

 The relationship between them is not shareable with others; it is unique to those two parties in that each pairwise relationship uses different DIDs.

-We call the process of establish a connection **Onboarding**.
+We call the process of establishing a connection **Onboarding**.

-In this tutorial we will describe the simple version of onboarding process.
+In this tutorial we will describe the simple version of the onboarding process.
 In our case, one party will always be the Trust Anchor.
 Real enterprise scenarios can use a more complex version.

-##### Connecting the Establishment
+##### Establishing the Connection
-Let's look the process of connection establishment between **Steward** and **Faber College**.
+Let's look the process of establishing a connection between **Steward** and **Faber College**.

-1. **Faber** and **Steward** contact in some way to initiate onboarding process.
+1. **Faber** and **Steward** contact in some way to initiate the onboarding process.
-   It can be filling the form on web site or a phone call.
+   This could be filling out a form on a web site, a phone call, etc.

 2. **Steward** creates a new DID record in the wallet by calling ``did.create_and_store_my_did`` that he will use for secure interactions only with **Faber**.
     ```python